Maureen Koster

 She was born in Gouda.
-Se represented her country at the 2010 World Junior Championships in Athletics and the 2013 World Championships in Athletics.
+She represented her country at the 2010 World Junior Championships in Athletics and the 2013 World Championships in Athletics.
 She ran in the under-23 section at the 2013 and 2014 European Cross Country Championships, winning a team bronze on the first attempt and coming fifth individually in the latter edition.
 She also ran in 1500 m at the 2014 European Athletics Championships, but failed to make the final.